Corporate Governance

 Board of Directors’ Reports

-Moreover, the Audit Committee, appointed by the Board of Directors, is responsible for overseeing the quality of Company’s financial reports, the internal control system and the internal audit system.
-Comments from the Audit Committee are reported in the 56-1 Form.
-All members of the Audit Committee and the management attend meetings in order to review the adequacy of the Company’s internal audit system in various areas set by the Company’s management.
-The minutes of every Board of Directors’ meeting are recorded and contain proper details, e.g. questions and opinions of each director for each agenda and opposite opinion along with the rationales, so that the shareholders can examine the appropriateness of the directors in performing their duties.
-Meanwhile, the Board of Directors continuously and firmly focuses on applying the good corporate governance policies to the management and operation to promote a good image and reliability of the Company among investors and the public.
+Furthermore, the Audit Committee appointed by the Board of Directors is responsible for overseeing the quality of Company’s financial reports, the internal control system, and the internal audit system.
+Comments from the Audit Committee are reported in the Form 56-1 One Report.
+The minutes of every Board of Directors’ meeting are recorded and contain proper details, e.g., questions and opinions of each director for each agenda and objections along with the rationales, so that the shareholders can examine the appropriateness of the directors in performing their duties.
+Meanwhile, the Board of Directors continuously and firmly focuses on applying the good corporate governance policies to the management and operation to promote good images and reliability of the Company among investors and the public in general.

-The Nomination and Remuneration Committee determined the remuneration for the directors and management in 2020, taking into account the business size, the scopes of their responsibilities and the Company’s business growth, and propose the amount of remuneration to the Board of Directors’ approval.
+The Nomination and Remuneration Committee was established in 2013 to determine principles and policies about selecting and determining remuneration for the directors and the members of sub-committees.
+In addition, the committee selected and nominated qualified persons to be directors.
+In 2022, the Nomination and Remuneration Committee determined the remuneration for the directors and the management, taking into account the scopes of their responsibilities and the Company’s business growth, and business size, and proposed the amount of remuneration to the Board of Directors’ approval.
 The remuneration of the Board of Directors and sub-committees must be approved by the shareholders’ meeting (Note: The information in regard to the remuneration for the directors and management members is disclosed in the Management section).

 The Code of Ethical Business